Last Updated on November 16, 2022 by Paroma

 A short drive from the crowded spectacle that is the Tom and Jerry House will lead you to another house with beautiful Christmas lights in San Francisco on the quiet Eagle street.
 Enjoy it all you can since it is a hidden gem and no one knows about it.

 How to get there from downtown San Francisco: Take the TBUS (Castro and Market line) and get down at 17th and Castro followed by a 20 min walk to Eagle Street.

-Christmas decorations in San Francisco: Irving Street and 6th Ave
+BEST SAN FRANCISCO CHRISTMAS LIGHTS: Irving Street and 6th Ave

 In my quest for some of the most beautiful Christmas lights and decorations in San Francisco, I found this adorable holiday decor on a homefront in the Inner Sunset neighborhood.
 It is on 6th Avenue, right across the street from “The Yellow Submarine” store at Irving and 6th.
 I especially loved the giant Christmas baubles!